A Company Used Straight Line Depreciation

 Not Suitable for All Assets

 The straight-line method is most suitable for assets that contribute evenly to revenue over their useful life.
-However, it may not be appropriate for assets that experience rapid technological obsolescence or that are subject to significant wear and tear in the early years of their life.
+That said, it may not be appropriate for assets that experience rapid technological obsolescence or that are subject to significant wear and tear in the early years of their life.
 In these cases, accelerated depreciation methods may provide a more accurate reflection of the asset's decline in value.

 Potential for Misleading Financial Ratios